-Principle Comment Diagnosis - continued Provide information for carers.
-Important but not in all circumst should come first. tances - the needs of the patient Maintenance Provide the person with a point of contact for further information.
-T people with Parkinson's should have access to a PDNS. he PDS recommends that all Ensure the person has relevant and current information about the condition and treatment specific to their needs and stage of the condition.
+Principle Comment Diagnosis - continued Provide information for carers. should come first.
+Important but not in all circumst tances - the needs of the patient Maintenance Provide the person with a point of contact for further information.
+The PDS recommends that all people with Parkinson's should have access to a PDNS.
+Ensure the person has relevant and current information about the condition and treatment specific to their needs and stage of the condition.
 Provide them with information about all their options, eg medications, home care, therapy.
-Consultation can take place add telephone and email contact.
-Essential.
-Frequency of reviews varies according to the individual but is optimally 6 months. ditionally and in the interim via Consult the person regularly about their physical and emotional needs and financial needs.
-Essential.
-Consult the carer about the physical and emotional needs of the person they are caring for, and their own support needs.
-Essential.
+Consultation can take place additionally and in the interim via telephone and email contact.
+Consult the person regularly about the needs and financial needs. rir physical and emotional Essential.
+Consult the carer about the physical a person they are caring for, and their or Essential.
 If/when the person goes into hospital, ask them whether they are self medicating, and, if so, facilitate this with access to their drugs at the times prescribed for them.
 Essential.
 Offer the person access to self-management resources, eg the Expert Patient Programme, if appropriate.
 Essential.
 Advanced stage care Ensure that people and carers receive regular information about the condition, the medications, the financial support and the support networks.
 These should be available in a variety of formats, such as print, audio and/or video.
-Ensure that staff are aware of the complexities of this stage of the disease and care for their holistic needs and those of their carers including emotional, spiritual and psychological needs.
-Essential.
+Ensure that staff are aware of the comdisease and care for their holistic need including emotional, spiritual and psyconic and psyconic are the communication of the communicatio ds and those of their carers Essential.